TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Icon/Index.rst

 IconProvider
 ------------

-The TYPO3 core ships three IconProvider which can be used:
+The TYPO3 core ships three IconProviders which can be used:

-* :php:`BitmapIconProvider` – For all kind of bitmap icons (format like: gif, png, jpeg, etc)
+* :php:`BitmapIconProvider` – For all kinds of bitmap icons (gif, png, jpeg, etc.)
 * :php:`SvgIconProvider` – For all SVG icons
 * :php:`FontawesomeIconProvider` – For all icons which can be found in fontawesome.io

-In case you need special IconProvider you can implement your own, your class has to implement the :php:`IconProviderInterface`.
+In case you need a custom IconProvider, you can implement your own by writing a class which implements the :php:`IconProviderInterface`.

 .. _icon-usage:

-Use icons in your code
+Use Icons in Your Code
 ======================

-You can use the Icon API to receive icons with in your PHP code or directly in fluid.
+You can use the Icon API to receive icons in your PHP code or directly in Fluid.

-The PHP way
+The PHP Way
 -----------

 You can use the :php:`IconFactory` to request an icon: